Finding the sugar balance

 Sugar that is not used up immediately is stored as fat (by the hormone insulin).
 Eating sugar on a regular basis is therefore a contributing factor to obesity and fatigue as well as increasing the risk of developing type 2 diabetes and cardiovascular disease.

-It is also worth noting that most sugary foods lack essential nutrients such as vitamins, minerals, essential fatty acids and protein which we all need to be in good health and this is why sugar is often referred to as an ‘empty calorie’.
+It is also worth noting that most sugary foods lack essential nutrients such as vitamins, minerals, essential fatty acids and protein, which we all need to be in good health.
+This is why sugar is often referred to as an ‘empty calorie’.

 Sugar is also a leading cause of tooth decay, this is because molecules called glycoproteins from the sugar coat the teeth attracting bacteria and the subsequent wearing down of tooth enamel.

 When looking for sugar levels in a food product, always check the label.
 Sugar content should be below 15g per 100g (and ideally lower).
 The traffic light system used on products in the UK will only give you the figure for total sugars.

 To understand the types of sugars in the product you will need to look at the ingredients.
 Foods like syrup, invert syrup, cane sugar or anything ending in ‘ose’ is a sugar.
 You should also look out for sweeteners that could be replacing sugar.